MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 :::image type="complex" source="../cpp/media/vc38xp1.gif" alt-text="Diagram of a simulated lunch line.":::
 The base class in the hierarchy is Queue.
 Cashier Queue and Lunch Queue both inherit from Queue.
 Finally, Lunch Cashier Queue inherits from both Cashier Queue and Lunch Queue.
 :::image-end:::
-Simulated lunch-line graph
+*Simulated lunch-line graph*

 In the figure, `Queue` is the base class for both `CashierQueue` and `LunchQueue`.
 However, when both classes are combined to form `LunchCashierQueue`, the following problem arises: the new class contains two subobjects of type `Queue`, one from `CashierQueue` and the other from `LunchQueue`.
 The following figure shows the conceptual memory layout (the actual memory layout might be optimized).

 :::image type="complex" source="../cpp/media/vc38xp2.gif" alt-text="Diagram of a simulated lunch line object.":::
 The figure shows a Lunch Cashier Queue object with two subobjects in it: Cashier Queue and Lunch Queue.
-Both Cashier Queue an Lunch Queue show that they contain a Queue."
+Both Cashier Queue and Lunch Queue show that they contain a Queue."
 :::image-end:::
-Simulated lunch-line object
+*Simulated lunch-line object*

-Note that there are two `Queue` subobjects in the `LunchCashierQueue` object.
+There are two `Queue` subobjects in the `LunchCashierQueue` object.
 The following code declares `Queue` to be a virtual base class:

 ```cpp
 // deriv_VirtualBaseClasses.cpp